 Catchment Action NSW funding allocation to CMAs in 2011-12 and 2012-13

-Through a Terms of Reference, the NSW Government asked the Commission to recommend improvements to the six-stage decision making process, and recommend how the pool of Catchment Action NSW funding can be allocated between CMAs for 2011–12 and 2012–13.
+Through a Terms of Reference, the NSW Government asked us to recommend improvements to the six-stage decision making process, and recommend how the pool of Catchment Action NSW funding can be allocated between CMAs for 2011–12 and 2012–13.

-In October 2010, the Commission provided its final report and recommended a funding profile with associated risks.
-The Commission also proposed changes to the multi-criteria decision making tool related to weightings, data sources and assessments.
+In October 2010, we provided a final report and recommended a funding profile with associated risks.
+We also proposed changes to the multi-criteria decision making tool related to weightings, data sources and assessments.